ionic-team/stencil-site/src/docs/config/extras.md

 };
 ```

-Note: The `buildEs5` config was also set in the example.
+Note: `buildEs5: false` was also set in the config since this example does not need to support legacy browsers.
 See the [buildEs5 config](/docs/config#buildes5) for more information.

 ### appendChildSlotFix